The Best Smart Coffee Machine In 2022

 Loads more…

-I could go on and on about the Dual boiler, I have this machine, in fact I have two of them.
+I could go on and on about the Dual boiler, I have this machine, actually I have two of them.
 I have one at home as my main home espresso machine when I’m not using other machines to review, and then I have one in the studio, and having two implies I can mess about with one of them.

 For more, see: